espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Shared Nightmare.md

 # Shared Nightmare
 ![[systems-pf2e-icons-spells-shared-nightmare.webp|150]]

 Merging minds with the target, you swap distressing visions.
-One of you will become [[Confused]], based on the target's Will save.
+One of you will become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Confused]], based on the target's Will save.

 * * *